Jayitha/BPlusTree-public-facing/docs/bptree.md

 ## Chart

-A fun aspect of this project is the dynamic generation of  a visual mermaid chart stored in file `data/chart.md`.
+A fun aspect of this project is the dynamic generation of  a visual mermaid chart stored in file `data/chart.html`.
 The chart generated visually shows the B+-Tree and heap.
 The insert and delete funtions for the B+-Tree are not implemented, therefore, the boiler plate will only generate a chart of the heap.
-To view this chart open the `data/chart.md` file in a markdown editor that supports rendering mermaid charts
+To view this chart open the `data/chart.html` file in a web browser.

 :::note
- CLion is capable of rendering this chart, the Mermaid option has to be enabled in the settings.
-VSCode is also capable of rendering mermaid charts
+ Both CLion and VS Code are capable of rendering this chart
 :::

 ![chart](chart.png){ height=9.705cm }